Skip to content

 There are lots of different ways to plan for and protect your young person's future, as well as lots of factors to consider.
 If you're thinking about leaving your young person an inheritance, it is important to remember that:

-• in some cases, leaving a lump sum of money can cause benefits and support (previously funded by the local authorities) to be cut off.
+• in some cases, leaving a lump sum of money can cause benefits and support (previously funded by local authorities) to be cut off.

 How could a trust help?

-Scope.org.uk has lots of information about trusts as well as an advice line
+Scope.org.uk has lots of information about trusts, as well as an advice line.

 Some trusts also get special tax treatment, these trusts are called Trusts for Vulnerable Beneficiaries.